iscaswcm/How_to_Use_CudaTracerLib_on_Linux_Like_OS/README.md

 # example_use_CudaTracerLib

-First of all, special thanks to CudaTracerLib's author Hannes.
+First of all, special thanks to CudaTracerLib's author Hannes Hergeth.

-example how to use CudaTracerLib, CudaTracerLib see  https://github.com/hhergeth/CudaTracerLib,
+Example how to use CudaTracerLib, which lies in https://github.com/hhergeth/CudaTracerLib.

 Features: